bih/userq/README.md

 - Assign queue places in a chronological order (first into queue = first entry) instead of randomly

 ### Release History
+- 25/12/13: Fixed bug in using custom data (and tests added for it)
 - 23/12/13: The initial version

 ### LICENCE